-RebelMouse Announces Platform Wide Support for Next-Gen Images
+RebelMouse Announces Platform-Wide Support for Next-Gen Images

 According to Google, WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are also 25–34% smaller than comparable JPEG images.
 For more information on the new format, click here.

+It's vital for high page speed to serve next-generation image formats.
 Here's how a page that's not using WebP images performs according to Google's PageSpeed Insights tool:

 As you can see, common image formats return a number of penalties.
 By contrast, here's how a page performs when it uses Google's next-generation image format:

 In these results, the only penalties that result are from the logo, ads, and Amazon assets embedded in the article.
-By using WebP, we're able to shave valuable seconds off the load time.
+By using WebP, we're able to shave valuable seconds off of the load time.

 - Serve Images in Next-Gen Formats - Stack Overflow ›

 - Serve Images in Next-Gen Formats | Tools for Web Developers ... ›